 Make it go counter-clockwise

-As we explored before, the Wheel animation goes clockwise by default and the Effect Options window does not include an option to change it’s direction.
+As we explored before, the Wheel animation in PowerPoint goes clockwise by default and the Effect Options window does not include an option to change it’s direction.
 Happily we can change this with yet another Spin animation.
 So let’s go ahead and add another Spin animation to the donut and change the animation to play With Previous.
 We now have three entries in the Animation Pane.

 Another thing to keep an eye on is that the green animation’s always above the yellow ones.
 The order here literally dictates the playback order for the animations.
 By reversing the order, we’ll make the donut abruptly appear before the start of the Wheel animation.
 This is something to avoid for a smooth playback.